Open a Restaurant In Canada With 10 Effective Moves In 2023

-You need to know that every municipality has different rules and regulations for starting a restaurant.
+You need to know that every municipality has different rules and regulations for opening a restaurant.

 Before applying, you must contact your local authorities to find out about the necessary permits, licenses, inspections, and taxes.

-- Business license: You need to get a business license from your local government if you plan to start a restaurant in Canada (even if it’s just selling food on your property).
+- Business license: You need to get a business license from your local government if you plan to open a restaurant in Canada (even if it’s just selling food on your property).